DETECTING TIPS PAGE

 19-20 = Large highly conductive silver, copper, bronze objects and coins.
 (Pre-decimal penny, decimal 2P, silver half crown, crown, large buckles.)

-Trying a detector is one step towards your goal of finding a perfect partner, but you can never underestimate the value of knowledge gained through the experience of others.
-Before going into a deal arm yourself with a little prior knowledge.
-Most seasoned detectorists will know about the pros and cons of different detector models and will be able to guide you in the right direction.
+Trying a detector is one step towards the goal of finding a perfect partner.
+Prior knowledge is power and you can never underestimate the value of experience gained by others.
+Before going into a deal arm yourself with as much knowledge as you can.
+Most seasoned detectorists will know about the pros and cons of their detectors and will be able to guide you in the right direction.
 For example I have found that my Newforce likes finding bronze and copper targets whereas my MXT likes foil and silver.
-There will in most cases be a reason why a detectorist chooses a particular machine and it couldn't hurt to ask them could it?
+There will in most cases be a reason why a detectorist chooses a particular detector and it couldn't hurt to ask.

 My White's MXT